andrew-johnson-4/lsts-tutorial/src/proof/strict_mode.md

 This code snippet can be read as

 1. for all quantified variables in the assumptions: A, B, C
-2. assume the given properties: Property1<A,B>, Property2<C>
+2. assume the given properties: Property1&lt;A,B&gt;, Property2&lt;C&gt;
-3. showing that there exists a concluding result: Conclusion<A,B,C>
+3. showing that there exists a concluding result: Conclusion&lt;A,B,C&gt;

 See?
 There really is a strong relation between proofs and programs.
 Is this not a convenient relationship between proof objects and simple function declarations?